softwaresaved/2020-04-30-ramp-swc/novice/python/Challenges.md

 > #### Identifying Syntax Errors {.challenge}
 >
-> 1. Read the code below, and (without running it) try to identify what the errors are.
+> 1. Read the code below (or open the file error_syntax_ch.py in code folder), and (without running it) try to identify what the errors are.
 > 2. Run the code, and read the error message.
 Is it a `SyntaxError` or an `IndentationError`?
 > 3. Fix the error.
 > 4. Repeat steps 2 and 3, until you have fixed all the errors.